travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 [^soa]: Of course, we could go even _one step further_ and embed a small array of 1 or 2 elements in the counter object, in the hope that this is enough and only use a dynamically allocated array and suffer the additional indirection if we observe contention.

-[^sharedidx]: In particular, if contention is seen on one object, the per-thread index will change to avoid it, which changes the index all other objects as well, even if they have not seen any contention.
+[^sharedidx]: In particular, if contention is seen on one object, the per-thread index will change to avoid it, which changes the index of all other objects as well, even if they have not seen any contention.
 This doesn't seem like much of a problem for this simple implementation (which index we write to doesn't matter much), but it could make some other optimizations more difficult: e.g., if we size the counter array dynamically, we don't want to unnecessarily change the `idx` for uncontended objects, since it requires a larger counter array, unnecessarily.

 [^read]: In this limited case, I _think_ `read()` provides the same guarantees as the single-counter case.
 Informally, `read()` returns some value that the counter had at some point between the start and end of the `read()` call.
 Formally, there is a _linearization point_ within `read()` although this point can only be determined in retrospect by examining the returned value (unlike the single-counter approaches, where the linearization is clear regardless of the value).
 However, _this is only true because the only mutating operation is `increment()`_.
 If we also offered a `decrement()` method, this would no longer be true: you could read values that the logical counter never had based on the sequence of increments and decrements.
-Specifically, if you execute do `increment(); decrement(); increment()` and even if you know these operations are strictly ordered (e.g., via locking), a concurrent call to `read()` could return _2_, even though the counter never logically exceeded 1.
+Specifically, if you execute `increment(); decrement(); increment()` and even if you know these operations are strictly ordered (e.g., via locking), a concurrent call to `read()` could return _2_, even though the counter never logically exceeded 1.

-[^eightbyte]: Here I'm assuming that `sizeof(std::atomic<uint64_t>` is 8, and this is the case on all current mainstream platforms.
-Also, you may or not want to pad out the single-counter version to 64 bytes as well, to avoid some _potential_ false sharing with nearby values, but this is different than the multi-counter case where padding is obligatory to avoid guaranteed false sharing.
+[^eightbyte]: Here I'm assuming that `sizeof(std::atomic<uint64_t>)` is 8, and this is the case on all current mainstream platforms.
+Also, you may or may not want to pad out the single-counter version to 64 bytes as well, to avoid some _potential_ false sharing with nearby values, but this is different than the multi-counter case where padding is obligatory to avoid guaranteed false sharing.

 [^padded]: _Padded_ means that the counters are aligned such that each falls into its own 64 byte cache line, to avoid [_false sharing_](https://en.wikipedia.org/wiki/False_sharing).
 This means that even though each counter only has 8 bytes of logical payload, it requires 64 bytes of storage.
 Some people claim that you need to pad out to 128 bytes, not 64, to avoid the effect of the _adjacent line prefetcher_ which fetches the 64-byte that completes an aligned 128-byte pair of lines.
 However, I have not observed this effect often on modern CPUs.
 Maybe the prefetcher is conservative and doesn't trigger unless past behavior indicates the fetches are likely to be used, or the prefetch logic can detect and avoid cases of false sharing (e.g., by noticing when prefetched lines are subsequently invalidated by a snoop).

 [^perfsame]: Not surprising, since there is no contention and the fast path looks the same for either algorithm: a single CAS that always succeeds.

-[^twolayer]: Actually three layers, [libstc++](https://github.com/gcc-mirror/gcc/blob/4ff685a8705e8ee55fa86e75afb769ffb0975aea/libstdc%2B%2B-v3/include/bits/std_mutex.h#L98), then [libgcc](https://github.com/gcc-mirror/gcc/blob/4ff685a8705e8ee55fa86e75afb769ffb0975aea/libgcc/gthr-posix.h#L775) and then finally pthreads.
+[^twolayer]: Actually three layers, [libstdc++](https://github.com/gcc-mirror/gcc/blob/4ff685a8705e8ee55fa86e75afb769ffb0975aea/libstdc%2B%2B-v3/include/bits/std_mutex.h#L98), then [libgcc](https://github.com/gcc-mirror/gcc/blob/4ff685a8705e8ee55fa86e75afb769ffb0975aea/libgcc/gthr-posix.h#L775) and then finally pthreads.
 I'll count the first two as one though because those can all inline into the caller.
 Based on a rough accounting, probably 75% of the instruction count comes from pthreads, the rest from the other two layers.
 The pthreads mutexes are more general purpose than what `std::mutex` offers (e.g., they support recursion), and the features are configured at runtime on a per-mutex basis, so that explains a lot of the additional work these functions are doing.
 It's only due to cost of atomic operations that `std::mutex` doesn't take a significant penalty compared to a more svelte design.

 [^atomhow]: On Intel hardware you can use [details.sh](https://github.com/travisdowns/concurrency-hierarchy-bench/blob/master/scripts/details.sh) to collect the atomic instruction count easily, taking advantage of the `mem_inst_retired.lock_loads` performance counter.